-- 1. The NOL cannot increase its current year NOL by carry backs of carryovers from other years. - 2.
-The dividends-received deductions for dividends received from domestic and foreign corporations and for dividend received on certain preferred stock of a public utility are computed without regard to the aggregate limits (based on federal taxable income) that normally apply under IRC Section 246(b). - 3.
-The deduction for dividends paid on certain preferred stock of public utilities may be figured without limiting it to the federal taxable income for the year under IRC Section 247(a)(1)(B).
+- 1. A corporation cannot increase its current year NOL by carry backs or carryovers from other years.
+Capital losses are limited to net capital gains. - 2.
+The dividends-received deductions for dividends received from domestic and foreign corporations and for dividend received on certain preferred stock of a public utility are computed without regard to the aggregate limits (based on federal taxable income) that normally apply under IRC Section 246(b). - The deduction for dividends paid on certain preferred stock of public utilities may be figured without limiting it to the federal taxable income for the year under IRC Section 247(a)(1)(B).

 State Modifications and Adjustments Enter figures from loss year's return.
-Enter only the items enumerated on lines 3 through 8.
+Enter only the items enumerated on lines 3 through 9.

 Line 3.
 Enter all state income taxes deductible on federal return.
 Line 4.
 Enter charitable contributions to the extent deducted on the federal return.